 The mild acidity of a tomato helps to prevent acne.
 In fact, many redness reducing moisturizers contain vitamin A and C, which are also found in tomatoes.
 Cut a piece of tomato and attach it to the problem area, leaving it for no more than an hour.

-How To Reduce Redness On Face With Aloe Vera
+How To Cure Redness On Face With Aloe Vera

 One of the most popular plants ever.
 Many people adore aloe for its safety and versatility: it helps to heal acne, black spots, blotches and a whole range of other skin problems.
 It happens thanks to antiseptic, anti-inflammatory and regenerating properties of aloe.